mariana-stefani/aroma-healing/README.md

 ## UX

 This website is intended for anyone who wants start an aromatherapy course and wants to find the closest school/ institute.
 The bonus recipes on the website have the purpose to show the power of essential oils for those who are very new to the concept of aromatherapy.

 ### User Stories

 1. Juliana

 She is a young adult from Rio de Janeiro and just started yoga classes.
-On the classes her teacher uses a blend of essential oils on a diffuser that makes her very relaxed.
+On the classes, her teacher uses a blend of essential oils on a diffuser that makes her very relaxed.
 Juliana wants to learn how to make more blends.

 2. Clara

 She is a busy professional living in the New York.
 She has frequent migraines and wants to reduce taking so much medicine every day.
 She has a friend that recommended the use of essential oils, but she never used them.
 She wants to learn how to cure her migraines with essential oils.

 3. Mauricio

 He is 45 years old, living in London.
-He has always been passionate about oriental medicine and works as a acupuncturist.
+He has always been passionate about oriental medicine and works as an acupuncturist.
 He wants to study aromatherapy and start using it with his patients.

 4. Melinda

 She is 35 years old and works as a Doula in Sydney.
 In her studies to become a doula she has studied some aromatherapy and really liked.
-She was able to see the real effects of the essential oils with her patients in labor.
+She was able to see the real effects of the essential oils with her patients in labour.
 Now she wants to understand more about aromatherapy and find more uses within her patients.

 ## Features